+Object Description

-Object Description Reserved Power determin ed by Allocated mode In this mode the user allocates the amount of power that each port may reserve.
-The allocated/reserved power for each port/PD is specified in the Maximum Power fields.
-Class mode In this mode each port automatically determines how much power to reserve according to the class the connected PD belongs to, and reserves the power accordingly.
+Reserved Power determined by

+Allocation mode In this mode the user allocates the amount of power that each port may

+reserve.
+The allocated/reserved power for each port/PD is specified in the

+Maximum Power fields.

+Class mode In this mode each port automatically determines how much power to reserve according to the class the connected PD belongs to, and reserves the power

+accordingly.
 Four different port classes exist and one for 4, 7, 15.4 or 30 Watts.
 In this mode the Maximum Power fields have no effect.

 LLDP-MED mode This mode is similar to the Class mode expect that each port determine the amount power it reserves by exchanging PoE information using the LLDP protocol and reserves power accordingly.
 If no LLDP information is available for a port, the port will reserve power using the class mode.
 In this mode the Maximum Power fields have no effect.

+Power Management Mod d e

-Power Management Mode Actual Consumption In this mode the ports are shut down when the actual power consumption for all ports exceeds the amount of power that the power supply can deliver or if the actual power consumption for a given port exceeds the reserved power for that port.
+Actual Consumption In this mode the ports are shut down when the actual power consumption for all ports exceeds the amount of power that the power supply can deliver or if the actual power consumption for a given port exceeds the reserved power for that port.
 The ports are shut down according to the ports priority.
 If two ports have the same priority the port with the highest port number is shut down.
-Reserved Power In this mode the ports are shut down when total reserved powered exceeds the

-amount of power that the power supply can deliver.
+Reserved Power In this mode the ports are shut down when total reserved powered exceeds the amount of power that the power supply can deliver.
 In this mode the port power is not turned on if the PD requests more power than available from the power supply.

-Power Supply Configuration
+Power Supply Configurat ion

 Power Source For being able to determine the amount of power the PD may use, it must be defined what amount of power a power source can deliver.
 Valid values are in the range 0 to 240 Watts.

 Port Configuration

 Port This is the logical port number for this row.
 Ports that are not PoE-capable are grayed out and thus impossible to configure PoE for.

 PoE Mode

 Disable PoE disabled for the port.

 Enable Enables PoE for the port.

 Schedule Enables PoE for the port by scheduling.

+Force-On Enables PoE and sets the port to supply power to the connected PD even when the PD does not support the IEEE 802.3at or IEEE 802.3af standard.
+Make sure the connected PD supports auto voltage polarity and the operating voltage range is 54V to 40V.
+The Operation mode will be set to 802.3at automatically if Force-On mode is selected.
+The operation mode setting will remain at 802.3at even after PoE force-on mode is cancelled.

 Operation Mode

 802.3af Sets PoE protocol to IEEE 802.3af.

 802.3at Sets PoE protocol to IEEE 802.3at.

-Priority

-se where the remote devices require more power than the power supply can deliver.
-In west priority will be turn off starting from the port with the highest port number.
+case where the remote devices require more power than the power supply can ort with the lowest priority will be turn off starting from the port with the highest

 Low The lowest priority

 High The medium priority

 Critical The highest priority

 Maximum Power

-The Maximum Power value of delivered to a remote device.
-The maximum power for each
+The Maximum Power value can be delivered to a re The maximum power for